 A-2 NUMBER OF TESTS AND CRITERIA FOR CONFORMITY

 A-2.1 All tips and nails selected under A-1.2 shall be examined for rust-proofness of mild steel, shape, design and dimensions (4.1, 4.2, 4.3 and 4.4).
 A tip or a nail failing to satisfy any of these requirements shall be considered as defective.
-The lot shall be accepted as conforming to the requirements of this specification if the number of defective tips and nails found in the sample does not exceed the respective permissible number of defective tips and nails given in col 4 of Table 2.
+The lot shall be accepted as conforming to the requirements of this specification if the number of defective tips and nails found in the sample does not exceed the respective permissible number of defective tips and nails given in col (4) of Table 2.

 ANNEX B